mEyob/ds-challenge/README.md

 <center><img src="img/spend-by-aq-method.png" align="middle" style="width: 300px; height: 400px" /></center><br>

-The above plot shows most of the purchases are done under the "Informal Competitive", "Services are specifically exempt by statute", "Formal Competitive", and "Services are specifically exempt by policy" acquisition methods respectively.
+The above plot shows most of the purchases are made using one of the *Informal Competitive*, *Services are specifically exempt by statute*, *Formal Competitive*, or *Services are specifically exempt by policy* acquisition methods.

 However, the plot looks busy and is hard to read.
 Label encoding the acquisition method makes it cleaner.
 Moreover, we may need to dummy-encode categorical columns like this in order to use them as features in model building.